After 35 years of serving Park City and Summit County, Recycle Utah is entering an exciting new chapter.

 What can I do to help?

-Stay connected as plans develop, support our upcoming capital campaign, share your input on facility design, and thank your City and County officials for committing to a long‑term home for community recycling.
+Stay connected as plans develop, support our upcoming capital campaign, and thank your City and County officials for committing to a long‑term home for community recycling.
 We appreciate your support!